xinzheng99/MotiFormer/README.md

 # MotiFormer [ICSOC 2024]
-The code and full paper are presented soon.

 Motif-based Linearizing Graph Transformer for Web API Recommendation
 # Acknowledgements
 Some of the code in this paper references the [CosFormer](https://github.com/OpenNLPLab/cosFormer)